Active Desktop: History

 The introduction of the Active Desktop marked Microsoft's attempt to capitalize on the push technology trend led by PointCast.

 Active Desktop allowed embedding a number of "channels" on the user's computer desktop that could provide continually-updated information such as web pages, without requiring the user to open dedicated programs such as a web browser.
 Example uses include overview over news headlines and stock quotes.
 However, its most notable feature was that it allowed Motion JPEGs and animated GIFs to animate correctly when set as the desktop wallpaper.

 Active Desktop debuted as part of an Internet Explorer 4.0 preview release in July 1997, and came out with the launch of the 4.0 browser in September that year. for Windows 95 and Windows NT 4.0, as a feature of the optional Windows Desktop Update offered to users during the upgrade installation.
 While the Windows Desktop Update is commonly referred to (improperly) as Active Desktop itself, it is actually an entire Windows shell upgrade from v4.0 to v4.71, or v4.72, with numerous changes to the Windows interface, resulting in an appearance and functionality level nearly indistinguishable from the then yet-to-be-released Windows 98.
-Features include the option to allow uppercase filenames (the old v4.0 desktop would forcibly display uppercase filenames in title case), configurable one-click hot-tracking file selection, customizable per-folder HTML display settings, QuickLaunch mini-buttons on the Taskbar next to the Start button, upgraded Start Menu allowing drag and drop item reordering and allowing right-click context menus for item renaming, etc. With the update, Windows Explorer featured an Address bar in which Internet addresses can be entered and seamlessly browsed.
+Features include the ability to minimize foreground windows by clicking their button on the taskbar, QuickLaunch mini-buttons on the Taskbar next to the Start button, deskbands (custom toolbars on the taskbar and floating desktop toolbars), taskbands (custom toolbars in Windows Explorer and Internet Explorer), Explorer bars (a separate vertical or horizontal pane or panel in Windows Explorer and Internet Explorer), an upgraded Start Menu allowing drag and drop item reordering and allowing right-click context menus for item renaming option, allowing uppercase filenames (the old v4.0 desktop would forcibly display uppercase filenames in title case), configurable one-click hot-tracking file selection, customizable per-folder HTML display settings, etc. With the update, Windows Explorer featured an Address bar in which Internet addresses can be entered and seamlessly browsed.